-Certain financial measures presented in this presentation, such as EBITDA, Adjusted EBITDA, Adjusted EBITDA margin, Adjusted Net Income (including Adjusted Net Income per diluted share) and Free Cash Flow, are not recognized under generally accepted accounting principles in the United States of America, or U.S. GAAP.
-Management uses EBITDA, Adjusted EBITDA, Adjusted EBITDA, Adjusted EBITDA, Adjusted EBITDA, Adjusted EBITDA, Adjusted Net Income (including Adjusted Net Income (including Adjusted Net Income per diluted share) and Free Cash Flow or comparable metrics as a measurement used in evaluating our operating performance on a consistent basis, as a consideration to assess incentive compensation for our employees, for planning purposes, including the preparation of our internal annual operating budget, and to evaluate the performance and effectiveness of our operational strategies.
+Certain financial measures presented in this presentation, such as EBITDA, Adjusted EBITDA Margin, Adjusted Net Income (including Adjusted Net Income per diluted share) and Free Cash Flow, are not recognized under generally accepted accounting principles in the United States of America, or U.S. GAAP.
+Management uses EBITDA, Adjusted EBITDA margin, Adjusted Net Income (including Adjusted Net Income per diluted share) and Free Cash Flow or comparable metrics as a measurement used in evaluating our operating performance on a consistent basis, as a consideration to assess incentive compensation for our employees, for planning purposes, including the preparation of our internal annual operating budget, and to evaluate the performance and effectiveness of our operational strategies.

-We believe that EBITDA, Adjusted EBITDA and Adjusted EBITDA margin are useful to provide additional information to investors about certain material non-cash and non-recurring items.
+We believe that EBITDA, Adjusted EBITDA margin are useful to provide additional information to investors about certain material non-cash and non-recurring items.
 While we believe these financial measures are commonly used by investors to evaluate our performance and that of our competitors, because not all companies use identical calculations, this presentation of EBITDA, Adjusted EBITDA margin may not be comparable to other similarly titled measures of other companies and should not be considered as an alternative to performance measures derived in accordance with U.S. GAAP.
-EBITDA is calculated as net income (loss) attributable to Medpace Holdings, Inc. before income tax expense, interest expense, net, depreciation and amortization with Adjusted EBITDA being further adjusted for unusual and other items.
-Adjusted EBITDA, adjusted EBITDA by Service revenue, net for each period.
-Our presentation of EBITDA, Adjusted EBITDA, and Adjusted EBITDA by Service revenue, net for each period.
-Our presentation of EBITDA, Adjusted EBITDA and Adjusted EBITDA by Service revenue, net for each period.
-Our presentation of test the unaffected by unusual on non-recurring items.
+EBITDA is calculated as net income (loss) attributable to Medpace Holdings, Inc. before income tax expense, interest expense, net, depreciation and amortization with Adjusted EBITDA by Carrier adjusted for unusual and other items.
+Adjusted EBITDA margin is calculated by dividing Adjusted EBITDA by Service revenue, net for each period.
+Our presentation of EBITDA, Adjusted EBITDA, and Adjusted EBITDA margin should not be construed as an inference that our future results will be unaffected by unusual or non-recurring items.